HOGENT-MLOps/mlops-labs/assignment/06-monitoring.md

 ## 6.2 Setting up Prometheus

 To set up the Prometheus polling server and other services, we'll use `docker compose`.
 Create a `docker-compose.yml` file with a [Prometheus service](https://hub.docker.com/r/prom/prometheus).
 You can use the `prometheus.yml` config file below and map it to `/etc/prometheus/prometheus.yml` (remember the Docker lab).
-Make sure this is persistent (i.e. survives even if the contianer is removed and replaced).
+Make sure this is persistent (i.e. survives even if the container is removed and replaced).
 Chances are that this will give an error at first, but don't despair as the solution is probably easier than you think.
 Make sure that you [understand](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) everything in the Prometheus config file.

 ```yml
 global: